 Why Not Setup A Networked Computer For Storage?

-Most technically inclined people would argue it is cheaper and more cost effective to just setup a whole computer as an attached network storage machine if you need a lot of backup space.
+Most technically inclined people would argue it is cheaper and more cost effective to just setup a whole dedicated computer as an attached network storage server if you need a lot of backup space.
 I would agree with this because if you really need a lot of storage and flexibility, the network server is the way to go.
+If you’re looking at 20 terabytes, it would be cheaper.
+Plus your inner nerd can do other things with this box because it has to always be on.
 However this method is a lot more complex and not needed for 95% of home use situations.
 The other con is you have an extra desktop running at all times.
 The smaller NAS devices that attach to your router are nearly silent with one hard drive running instead of a whole separate computer system running at all times.
-Not to mention the power consumption savings with a smaller NAS compared to a desktop station.
+Another thing to consider is the power consumption savings with a smaller NAS compared to a desktop station.
 You really should only build a cheap office computer and throw a lot of extra storage into it if you are a pro at this type of stuff.
 Otherwise you’ll end up hiring a network consultant to get you going and there is no savings there.

 No matter what storage approach you take, you want to easily be able to transfer large files and folders over your network, back up your important data, movies, photos, music and random documents.
-That is what Western Digital has made possible for you with the My Cloud NAS Product line.
-However, I realize their are some people out there who will only buy Apple and would rather pay double for half.
-So this is the iThing those Apple faced zombies are buying.
-I know would not recommend it but it is surely what they like.
+That is what Western Digital has made possible for you with the My Cloud Product line.
+It is network attached storage simplified.